 3‑E (9) Indefinite Leave

-Both tenured and non-tenured faculty may be placed on what is called “indefinite leave” without duties or pay only as provided by Section 4-E of Chapter 4.
+Faculty, including tenured faculty, may be placed on what is called “indefinite leave” without duties or pay only as provided by Section 4-E.

 3‑E (10) Part-time Leave